 It takes about 3-10 minutes, depending on the nut.
 Peanuts and walnuts are softer and blend into a paste quicker.
-Almonds take a bit longer.
+Almonds and pumpkin seeds take a bit longer.

-Pour the nuts in, turn on the food processor.
+Pour the nuts in, and turn on the food processor.
 Your nuts will go from whole nuts to chopped nuts to a crumble/ball to nut butter.
 When it looks creamy, stop the food processor.

 At this point you can stir in salt, to taste.
 If you want a chunky nut butter, now is the time to put a handful of nuts in and pulse the machine a few times.

 How to Use Your Nut Butters

 Nut butters are a protein-rich nutritious snack that kids love, too.
 We often have apples or bananas with peanut butter at snack time.
-Or crackers with peanut butter.
+Or homemade crackers with peanut butter.

 Of course, you can always just grab a spoon and eat some by the spoonful (yeah, we do that too).